Sometimes, a shape needs to change when it interpolates from light to bold. Glyphs offers two solutions.

 condition block covers more of the usual suspects, currency signs like

 The second condition block says that the substitutions also happen at 105 and above, but only if the Width slider is below 90.
-This example assumes that a Width value of 100 refers to a ‘normal’ width; 75 refers to the lower boundary, indicating a condensed width that will produce line lengths approximately three quarters of the ‘normal’ width.
-Visually represented, the conditional substitutions look like this:
+This example assumes that a Width value of 100 refers to a ‘normal’ width.
+Assuming that 75 is the lower width boundary, indicating a condensed width that will produce line lengths approximately three quarters of the ‘normal’ width, the conditional substitutions can be visually presented like this:

 See?
 If you write your own conditional code, you can have more complex setups.
 To some extent you can recreate this with alternate (bracket) layers, but it will be more of a hassle, and you will hit a limit at one point.
 That is why the extra control in this approach can be worth gold.
 In any event, if you have done everything right, your Font Info > Features window may look like this: